ayushi-gajendra/Spotify-hit-analysis_Distribution-analysis/README.md

   </p>

 * **Logic:**
-    By setting the cumulative parameter to FALSE, I modeled the exact probability "height" for 50 equally spaced duration values, rather than the area under it.
-This allowed for a direct overlay against the actual histogram.
-We were able to visualize where the "Actual" industry data deviates from the "Theoretical" ideal, highlighting the slight skewness in the dataset.

 ---

 ## 🔬 Analytical Deep Dive: Why Simulate & Model?

   We simulate and model to move from "Ideal" Population Parameters to "Actual" Sample Statistics.

   * **Quantifying Volatility:** Simulation quantifies the **Standard Error**—showing how much our sample mean might "wiggle" in a real-world batch of songs compared to the theoretical mean.